turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 	float blend = 1,
 	float edge_smoothness = 0.04) -- creates a lens distortion normal map (16-bit precision)
 - Save(string filename) -- saves texture into a file.
 Provide the extension in the filename, it should be one of the following: .JPG, .PNG, .TGA, .BMP, .DDS

+- SetTextureResolutionLimit(int resolution) -- Set the highest allowed texture asset resolution (only for DDS textures that contain mipmaps)
+- GetTextureResolutionLimit() : int
+- SetTextureResolutionLimit(float threshold) -- Set threshold relative to memory budget for streaming.
+If memory usage is below threshold, streaming will work regularly.If memory usage is above threshold, streaming will try to reduce usage
+- GetTextureResolutionLimit() : float

 ```lua
 GradientType = {